itmplatform/plugin-documentation/example-3/readme.md

 ## Bonus example

-In this same folder, you have access to `e3.1-overdue-task-email.json`, an example that uses a loop to send an email task by task, if that's what you need.
+In this same folder, you have access to `e3.1-overdue-task-email.json`, an example that uses a loop to send an email task by task.

 The only difference will be that you will send one email per task, like so: